 Factors to Consider

 You want to look your best (without outshining the bride and groom, of course), so you need to spend some time choosing the right outfit.
 In general, if you are attending a church wedding, there is an assumed dress code to the church service versus a destination wedding on the beach in Bermuda.
 At either wedding, these tips will be helpful when you are deciding what to wear.

 Women's Daytime Wedding Attire

 Daytime Wedding Attire for Men

 Gentlemen, you may wear your suit with a bright tie and perhaps a color-coordinated shirt that matches or complements your jacket.
 If the wedding is less dressy or on the beach, a nice pair of trousers and sport coat are fine, unless the invitation states otherwise.
 Put your best foot forward, figuratively and literally.
 Psst, don't forget the shoes.
-Make sure your shoes are polished and shined.
+Make sure you wear dress shoes that are polished and shined.

 More Tips on Wedding Attire